jackrobertscott/authpack-client-190806/packages/wga-api/readme.md

 import { AuthenticatorAPI } from 'wga-api'
 ```

-Use your app's security key to create a new instance of the class.
 A secret security key can be found in your [Authenticator](https://authenticator.windowgadgets.io/) app settings.

 ```ts
 const wga = new AuthenticatorAPI({